-The Wairarapa has a widely dispersed population of nearly 45,000 people.
+The Wairarapa region has a widely dispersed population of nearly 45,000 people.
 In the next twenty-five years, the number of Wairarapa residents aged over 65 is expected to increase by nearly 79% to nearly 15,000 or 1 in 4 residents (compared to 1 in 4.2 average in New Zealand).
 In addition, the Wairarapa is an increasingly attractive place for older adults to move to as they approach or become 65+ or retire.
-In preparation for this growth, the three District Councils agreed to develop a Wairarapa Positive Ageing Strategy in consultation with the community and create linked action plans to ensure positive outcomes for older adults.
+Recognising this, Masterton District Council developed a Positive Ageing Strategy in 2011.
+In 2018, the three Wairarapa District Councils agreed to jointly develop a Wairarapa Region Positive Ageing Strategy in consultation with the community and create linked action plans to ensure positive outcomes for older adults in the whole region.
+The plan is intended to ensure Council work and priorities align with the current and future needs of older residents.